ppy/osu-wiki/wiki/Help_Centre/en.md

 You will need to consult your tablet's manufacturer to find out how to set your tablet area for your particular peripheral.

-All osu! branded tablets support raw input by default, and may have their sensitivity easily adjusted on the fly by using the raw input option in game and using the mouse sensitivity slider.
+All osu! branded tablets support raw input by default, and may have their sensitivity easily adjusted on the fly by using the raw input option in-game and using the mouse sensitivity slider.

 #### My song list keeps scrolling!